 When you go to a sporting event, you know that there is usually a chance that the athletes on the field or on the court could be injured.
 However, there is also a chance that the fans in the stands could be injured, whether the event is at a large stadium like Oriole Park or M&T Bank Stadium or at a small field at a high school or local park.
 Our Baltimore attorneys for injuries sustained at a sporting event might be able to help with these kinds of injuries.

-The personal injury lawyers at the Law Offices of Randolph Rice represent injury victims in many different types of accident cases, and we work to fight to get the victims and their families compensation for their injuries.
+The personal injury lawyers at Rice, Murtha & Psoras represent injury victims in many different types of accident cases, and we work to fight to get the victims and their families compensation for their injuries.
 If you were watching a game and suffered serious injuries that should have been avoided, call our law offices today at (410) 694-7291 to set up a free legal consultation.

 Injuries at Football, Baseball, and Basketball Games in the Baltimore Area